-It is not clear whether is also a realistic possibility.
-In addition, different base oils with non specified composition may be present at various concentrations.
+In addition, different base oils with non specified compositions may be present at various concentrations.
 You state in your testing strategy for the ZDDP category that the ratio of the constituents does not influence the potential for systemic toxicity, since the constituents are not absorbed at a significant level.
 However, you did not provide any experimental proof for this assumption and in fact it is contradicted by the information (see Appendix 1, Section B.2).